-I first started drawing when I was in elementary school.
+I first started drawing in elementary school.
 I was no good.
-I could only draw a simple stick figure and a balloony-looking horse.
-But I wanted to draw, and I had stories to tell, so I told them with stick figures and balloony horses.
-I coloured everything.
+But I wanted to draw, and I had stories to tell, so I told them with simple stick figures and balloonish horses.

 In middle school, the stick figures fleshed into primitive people.
 The horses grew muscles and thinned.
-I had an art teacher, then -- I will call her Miss Gaffey.
+I had an art teacher then – Miss Gaffey.

-Miss Gaffey was halfway between woman and elder and was shaped like a crushed can of Coca-Cola.
+Miss Gaffey was shaped like a crushed can of Coca-Cola.
 She had once been an artist.
 Now she taught kids.
-She was bitter and shrill and had every pencil precisely labelled and stored in a corresponding tin.
+She was bitter and shrill and had every pencil precisely labeled and stored in a corresponding tin.

 I wanted to draw realistically.
 Miss Gaffey had other plans.
-She had us color square-boxes with bright coloured pencils instead, and trilled angrily when our shading was not square-perfect.
-She would talk and talk.
-I stopped liking colour.
+She had us color square boxes with bright colored pencils instead, and trilled angrily when our shading was not perfect.
+I stopped liking color.
 I drew stick figures again when she wasn’t looking.
-This time, they came with satiric dialogue and comical expressions, because I wanted to remember all the funny things that happened and make people laugh when they remembered them too.
-Best of all, they were black and gray and white -- Miss Gaffey would have hated them.
+This time, they came with satiric dialogue and comical expressions.
+Best of all, they were black and gray and white – Miss Gaffey would have hated them.

 Faces are interesting things, aren’t they?
-Somehow humans manage to express and interpret emotions with just forty-three sections of flesh stretched precariously over a funny-looking bone.
-Or, well, that’s one way to put it.
+Somehow humans manage to express and interpret emotions with just 43 sections of flesh stretched precariously over a funny-looking bone.
 Look at someone’s face next time you get the chance.
 Really look.
-One thing I think you’ll find is that it’s more like a thin veil than a mask.
+You may find that it’s more like a thin veil than a mask.